marcoalopez/strength_envelopes/README.md

 > **Important note**: Not yet finished!
 Available soon with detailed instructions

-A Jupyter notebook is a document that supports mixing executable code, equations, visualizations, and narrative text.
-To interact with the notebooks you have two main options:
+A Jupyter notebook is a document that supports mixing executable code, equations, visualizations, and narrative text, known as [literate computing](https://osf.io/h9gsd/).
+To interact with the notebook there are two main options:

-- open the notebooks locally in your computer, i.e. the notebook is stored on your hard disk.
+- Open the notebooks locally in your computer, i.e. the notebook is stored on your hard disk.
 This is the fastest way to open and interact with a notebook and always have access to it.
 This requires, however, installing a Python distribution that includes Jupyter and several Python scientific libraries (see _Requirements & Python installation_ below).
-- open the notebook on remote servers (i.e. as a web application, for example in [mybinder.org](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/), which requires a browser and an internet connection.
-The process of loading the notebook in this way can be quite slow, depending on its size, but it has the advantage of requiring nothing more than a browser.
+- Open the notebook on remote servers as a web application (e.g. in [mybinder.org](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/)).
+The process of loading the notebook in this way can be quite slow, depending on its size, but it has the advantage of requiring nothing more than a browser and an internet connection.

 TODO!!